Driver Type

 - Verify IP address is correct

-- Try accessing plug's web interface directly
+- Try accessing the plug's web interface directly from a browser on the same network

 Commands not working:

-- Check TraceViewer for error messages
+- Check TraceView for error messages

 Licensing

-This driver is sold through the Smart Home Programming Driver Store.
+This driver is sold through the Smart Home Programming Driver Store at https://shpdrivers.services/store/.
+Free 2-hour trial mode resets each time the RTI processor is rebooted.

-1. Create an account at https://shpdrivers.services/store/
+1. Create an account at the Driver Store

 2. Add this driver to your cart